top of page

 Content

 Upon returning to the United States, my father became a pastor.
 He ministered to churches in several rural Oregon and Washington towns.
-I grew up in the church and believed what was taught me within the framework of this authority.
-Along with the stories of faith and redemption, I was taught millenarian and apocalyptic theology and further fantastical thinking.
-This engendered the idea that the kooky can become possible and created a curiosity that continues to day.
+I grew up in the church and believed what was taught me within the framework of that authority.
+Along with the stories of faith and redemption, I was taught millenarian and apocalyptic theology.
+This engendered the idea that the kooky can become possible and created a curiosity that continues today.
 Sculpture is a place where I can locate and assess core beliefs surrounding this experience.
-One Christmas, when I was a boy, my grandfather Floyd gave me and my brothers each a pair of stilts he had made by hand.
-My grandfather too, was a sculptor.
-He was also a geologist, a logger and speculator.
-Floyd was of the West and carried the West’s spirit of limitless expansion.
-My experience with the stilts then was notable because of a sensation like time travel.
-With some practice I was able to experience the world from a vantage point unattainable to me by any other means

-As a whole my work attempts to shift perspective and to put the unseeable into a physical form.
+As a whole my work attempts to put the unseeable into a physical form.
 Recent pieces refer topics such as to genetic engineering, the origins of human sentience, and the practice of teaching.
 Through sculpture I comment on the ongoing technological exteriorization of mind.
 I filter bigger topics through my own vocabulary of objects.
 To some degree, all issues discussed in my work are expressed through bodily concerns of internality/externality.
 Often this manifests through the appearance of those isolated fragments of the body that function as conduits of consumption or expression of material or information.
 For me, sculpture is an apt expression for these impulses.
 In a time preoccupied with filtering sense through a binary funnel and reliant on interface and image, sculpture remains a powerful refuge for actual felt experience, one that is limited to this space and this light and this time with this object.

 bottom of page